Draculente/speiseplan-cli/README.md

-# Mensa CLI
+# Speiseplan CLI

 <p align="center">
   <img width="600" src="./demo.svg">
 </p>

 This command-line tool allows you to fetch the current meals from all canteens in Schleswig-Holstein.
-You can filter the meals based on allergens, whether they are vegetarian or not, and the location where they are offered (e.g. Mensa Lübeck or Cafeteria 1 Kiel).
+You can filter the meals based on allergens, whether they are vegetarian or not, and the location where they are offered (e.g. Mensa Lübeck or Cafeteria II Kiel).

 ## Installation

 To use the Mensa CLI, you can download the binary for your operating system from the [Github Release](https://github.com/Draculente/speiseplan-cli/releases) page.